xrdocs/telemetry/_tutorials/2020-12-22-ios-xr-telemetry-power-consumption-docker-compose.md

 032555f2ac94   telegraf                 "/entrypoint.sh tele…"   4 seconds ago   Up 3 seconds   8092/udp, 0.0.0.0:57100->57100/tcp, 8125/udp, 8094/tcp, 0.0.0.0:57500->57500/tcp   telegraf
 320d88dbfcf3   influxdb                 "/entrypoint.sh infl…"   4 seconds ago   Up 3 seconds   0.0.0.0:8086->8086/tcp                                                             influxdb
 `

+Once your tests are done, you can bring down the stack with the following command:

+`
+docker-compose down
+`

+All metrics stored in InfluxDB and all dashboards created in Grafana will be lost.

 ### IOS-XR models